Memory & Alzheimer’s Evaluation

 A referral letter is recommended but not mandatory.

-If available, please bring prior records (imaging reports, medication list, referral letter).
+If available, please bring prior records such as imaging reports, medication lists, referral letters, or previous test results.

 Memory concerns and Alzheimer’s-related testing